IamLeandrooooo/.NET-Core-API/README.md

 * Repository and an Interface to implement the Repo Methods;

-* A Mock Repository that has as dummy data so we can make tests without having to connect to a real Data Source;
+* A Mock Repository that has dummy data so we can make tests without having to connect to a real Data Source;

 * Data Transfer Objects and the mapper library to map them;